gitslem/Smart-contract-Scanner/README.md

 10. License

-This README will make it **easy for anyone to clone and use your scanner** directly from GitHub.
+This README will make it **easy for anyone to clone and use your scanner** directly from GitHub.  #MadebyAnslem

-I can also create a **ready `.env.example` file and Docker Compose** snippet you can push with this README so the setup is completely plug-and-play.

-Do you want me to do that next?